PatMan10/stats_fn/README.md

-Most common measures of central tendency.
+Functions to calculate the most common measures of central tendency.